Images on item pages can be square, landscape or portrait format.

 If there are no problems reported there and images look ok on the rest of Folksy, it could be an issue with your images or browser.
 Try doing the following.

 - Images that are too big are the most common reason for image problems.
-So make sure that your images are not too large, or too small.
-Images files under 2.5MB will upload more quickly and put less strain on slower connections.
-Images over 5MB will not upload.
-Images that are a lot smaller than 642 pixels wide will also not upload!
+So make sure that your images are not too large or too small.
+Images files under 5MB will upload more quickly and put less strain on slower connections.
+Images that are too small will not upload either.

 - Keep your browser up-to-date.
 Whether you use Internet Explorer, Edge, Firefox, Safari, Chrome or any other browser, keeping the latest version helps.

 - Log out of Folksy and then log in again and / or delete the Folksy ‘cookie’ (further information about cookies) from your browser.

 If the problem persists, please email us at email@example.com, and tell us what you were trying to do when you saw the error and at what time.
 It helps if you can also let us know which kind of device you're on (computer, smartphone, tablet), which operating system you use (Windows, Mac OS, iOS, Android, etc.) and which browser (e.g. Edge, Chrome, Firefox, Safari etc) including version numbers where possible, and the particular error message/s you saw.

 Not sure which operating system and browser you are using?
 Check here: